Aquafina-water-bottle/jp-mining-note/wiki/CardTypes.md

 ## Hybrid Cards

-Hybrid cards are a group of cards that attempt to combine the power of sentence cards and vocab cards into one.
+Hybrid cards are a group of card types that attempt to combine the power of sentence cards and vocab cards into one.
+They all have the distinct feature that the word is shown at the front, but the sentence can be shown through some natural means.

-#### Hover Vocab Card
+### Hover Vocab Card

 [[assets/nisemono_hover_word.gif]]